tasmota/docs/Bluetooth.md

 #### Not supported:

-The situation for the new (and cheap) LYWSD03MMC (small, rectangular form) is different, as the sensor data in the advertisements is encrypted.
+The situation for the LYWSD03MMC (small, rectangular form) is different, as the sensor data in the advertisements is encrypted.
 It is highly unlikely to read data with the NRF24L01 out-of-the-box in the future.